 As there are numerous orchid varieties to choose from, it would be impossible to list them all here, but some of the more common orchid plant types include:

-- Phalaenopsis – Phalaenopsis, otherwise known as the moth orchid, this is perhaps the most common of various orchid flowers you can buy in a general garden center.
-Moth orchids bloom once or twice a year, and each flower can last as long as three months with the proper care, and are the longest-lasting of orchid blooms.
-Moth orchids do well with warm temperatures in the house, in the upper 70’s on average.
+- Phalaenopsis - Phalaenopsis, otherwise known as the moth orchid, is perhaps the most common of various orchid flowers you can buy in a general garden center.
+Moth orchids bloom once or twice a year, and each flower can last as long as three months with the proper care and are the longest-lasting of orchid blooms.
+Moth orchids do well with warm temperatures in the house, in the upper 70s (mid-20s for C.) on average.

 - Dendrobium - Dendrobium orchids are tougher than many other varieties, and are often recommended for people who are afraid to grow orchids.
 They tolerate lower moisture in the air than other varieties and can take a wide range of air temperatures, as well.